pdc/spreadlinks/README.md

 are normalized to lower case and spaces replaced with underscores before interpreting them.
 The following columns are significant:

 - `title`: The title of the link.
-Should be one line long and will be unique.
+Should be one line long and be unique.
 - `description`: A paragraph or two describing the link.
 Markdown format.
-- `url`: The location of the item.
+- `href` or `url`: The address of the resource being linked to.
 - `image-url`: A picture to illustrate the item.
-- `href` or `url`: The address of the resource being linked to.
 - `keywords` or `main_keywords`: Keywords in the Main facet (see below)
 - `FACET_keywords`: Keywords in an additional facet (where FACET is replaced with the name of that facet).